-This session was developed by ISPOR in collaboration with a group of dedicated ISPOR volunteers structured as an invitational multi-stakeholder summit to discuss the usage of RWE in reimbursement decisions in North America.
-Participants consisted of ISPOR HTA Roundtable - North America members, academic researchers, manufacturers and consultants, and patient organizations.
-The Summit was moderated by Cliff Goodman Sr. VP Comparative Effectiveness Research – The Lewin Group.
+This session was developed by ISPOR in collaboration with a group of dedicated ISPOR volunteers and designed as an invitational multistakeholder summit to discuss the usage of RWE in reimbursement decisions in North America.
+Participants consisted of ISPOR Health Technology Assessment Roundtable - North America members, academic researchers, manufacturers and consultants, and patient organizations.
+The Summit was moderated by Cliff Goodman, Sr, VP Comparative Effectiveness Research – The Lewin Group.

-It began with expert summaries of two pre-recorded presentations from Sebastian Schneeweiss (Harvard Medical School) and Fran Cunningham (US Department of Veterans Affairs).
-All participants were given access to the pre-recordings ahead of time.
+The Payer Summit began with expert summaries of 2 prerecorded presentations from Sebastian Schneeweiss at Harvard Medical School and Fran Cunningham at the US Department of Veterans Affairs.
+All participants were given access to the prerecordings prior to the Summit.
 The presentations can be found under Supplemental Videos below.
-Afterwards, participants were moved into 4 different breakout groups and given a set of questions.
+After the presentation summaries, participants were moved into 4 breakout groups and provided a set of questions to guide their discussions.
 All participants reconvened and reported their discussions to the larger group.
 The readouts are based on the discussions between participants of the breakout groups and not the sole thoughts and ideas of the rapporteurs.
-The on-demand recording of the Summit can be viewed below
+The on-demand recording of the Summit can be viewed below.

 - Provide a platform for regional ISPOR HTA Roundtables to share issues and recommendations

-- Provide guidance in the translation and use of outcomes studies as useful information in the health technology assessment and healthcare decision-making processes.
+- Offer guidance in the translation and use of outcomes studies as useful information in the health technology assessment and healthcare decision-making processes

-ISPOR’s Health Technology Assessment Roundtables provide a platform to advance scientific methods; to facilitate information sharing about the current state of HTA, its development, and its role in optimizing healthcare decisions; and to bridge the gap between technology assessors, private and public payers, regulators, and patients to improve health globally.
+ISPOR’s Health Technology Assessment Roundtables provide a platform to advance scientific methods; facilitate information sharing about the current state of HTA, its development, and its role in optimizing healthcare decisions; and bridge the gap between technology assessors, private and public payers, regulators, and patients to improve health globally.
 HTA Roundtables convene annually in Asia Pacific, Europe, Latin America, Middle East and Africa, and North America.
-The first roundtable was founded in North America in 2006 and was comprised of invited members of pharmacy and therapeutics (P&T) committees in the United States and Canada and expanded over time to the current regional formats.
+The first HTA Roundtable was founded in North America in 2006 and was comprised of invited members of pharmacy and therapeutics (P&T) committees in the United States and Canada.
+The HTA Roundtables have expanded over time to the current regional formats.

-ISPOR’s Health Technology Assessment Central microsite (HTACentral.org) is a comprehensive repository of resources and tools to support HTA, that helps bridge the gap between health economics and outcomes research (HEOR) and other disciplines that inform HTA and healthcare decisions.
+ISPOR’s Health Technology Assessment Central is a comprehensive repository of resources and tools to support health technology assessment (HTA) and that helps bridge the gap between health economics and outcomes research (HEOR) and other disciplines that inform HTA and healthcare decisions.